A frequently asked question I receive from my couples planning their Wairarapa wedding is "how long do we need a wedding photographer for?".

 Start planning your wedding timeline with the most significant part of your wedding day: your ceremony.
 After all, this is why you're here!

 Write down your ceremony start and end times (allowing for some "fashionably late buffer time!").
+Ask your celebrant if you're unsure.

 Allow for some mingling and congratulations straight after the ceremony.

-If you would like some family portraits documented, please allow 5 minutes per group.
+If you would like some family portraits documented, please allow 3 minutes per group.
 Some people would like formal portraits of them with their parents, grandparents, extended whānau, different groups of friends, work colleagues etc. Have a careful think if this is what you like and plan time accordingly.
-Alternatively you may prefer your family and friends to be captured interacting naturally together in a documentary style.
+Alternatively you may prefer your family and friends to be captured interacting naturally together in a documentary manner.
 Just bear in mind that if family groupings don't occur naturally, you won't have photos of those people together.

 Would you like some portraits of you as a newly-wed couple and your wedding party (if you have one)?
 Some couples choose to have a mini photo session at the ceremony location or off site at a different place.
 Depending on the size of your wedding party and what you would like, allow 30 minutes for the portrait session.
 Remember to allow for travel time too.